Historic Structures of

 tax credits for improvements of historic income-producing buildings.

-the registry is a wonderful recognition," she is quoted
+"Being on the registry is a wonderful recognition," she is quoted as

-Association contracted with a consultant to help with the application
+with a consultant to help with the application process.

-receive tax credits.
-In order to be eligible for the credits,
+just will not receive tax credits.
+In order to be eligible for the

 forth by the Historic landmarks Foundation of Indiana.